| IO Driver |

 |

-The main driver to create abd stotre archives is currently the XML driver.
+| The main driver to create abd stotre archives is currently the XML driver.
 The W3X driver

+is intended to allow read-only access to local XML-archives over the Web.
 When creating an archive a set of driver-dependent properties may be specified.
 For the XML driver

 the most notable properties are: |